DCC-EX/dcc-ex.github.io/docs/about/index.rst

 About
 ************************************

-Find out about who we are and what's different and new in DCC++EX as well as a little history of how this all came about.
+Find out about who we are and what's different and new in |DCC-EX| as well as a little history of how this all came about.

 .. toctree::
     :maxdepth: 1